 All students are required to complete field experiences each term during the day in local public schools.
 Hours vary each semester but may range from 20 to 40 hours during a 15 week semester.
-The internship requires one full-day each week in the Senior I semester.
-Senior II is a full-time internship requiring interns to report and remain for the entire teacher workday every day of the semester.
+The internship requires one full-day each week in the Intern I semester.
+Intern II is a full-time internship requiring interns to report and remain for the entire teacher workday every day of the semester.

-In both the full-time and part-time models, the Senior I Semester requires the interns to attend one full day each week in the assigned public school.
-The final semester or Senior II semester is a full-time commitment.
+In both the full-time and part-time models, the Intern I Semester requires the interns to attend one full day each week in the assigned public school.
+The final semester or Intern II semester is a full-time commitment.
 Interns report to the school setting each day of the semester prior to the arrival of the students and remain at school until after all school planning, activities, and meetings are completed.

 PE students are required to have a technology back-up plan to ensure access to the Internet and computers in the event of unforeseen circumstances such as electrical outages due to adverse weather, computer malfunctions and Internet outages.